unumux/willow/README.md

 Themes for **Willow** only contain SCSS variables.
 These variables are then used in the **Willow** library components which makes them theme-able.

+**Willow** comes with default settings for all necessary variables, so the library can be installed and utilized without a theme.
+Using **Willow** without a theme will produce components styled in grayscale colors and simple/common fonts - somewhat like a [wireframe](https://en.wikipedia.org/wiki/Website_wireframe).
+You can choose to override these styles by [importing a theme](#installation-and-usage) or by creating your own them that sets new values for the variables.

 There are 3 groups of variables:

 - Constants